jayhamady/PI-Weather-Clock/README.md

 ### <a name="installOS"></a>Installing OS

-Go to URL `https://www.raspberrypi.org/downloads/raspbian/` and download the `Raspbian Stretch with Desktop` version
+Go to URL `https://www.raspberrypi.org/downloads/raspbian/` and download the `Raspbian Stretch with Desktop` version (raspbian-stretch not full will save room).

 use `Win32DiskImager` from  `https://sourceforge.net/projects/win32diskimager/files/latest/download` to write OS to the SD card.

+Once Image to on SD card connect the PI to the monitor and setup OS with the Wizzard including WIFI.

+`Note`
+The default user is  pi, and the password is raspberry

 ### <a name="cloning"></a>Cloning